Oldenburgia grandis (Thunb.) Baill.

 The genus Oldenburgia was named after P.F.
 Oldenburg, a companion of the botanists, Thunberg and Masson on their travels to South Africa.
 Oldenburg died of fever in Madagascar in 1774.
 The young leaves are remarkably like the ears of a young rabbit, lamb, or donkey in texture, hence the common names.
 The common name suikerbos refers to the flowerheads that bear some resemblance to those of the true suikerbos in the family Proteaceae.
 In reality there is little resemblance between Asteraceae and Proteaceae.
 The genus Oldenburgia has four species that are endemic to areas in Western and Eastern Cape.
 The other three species are O. intermedia, O. papionum, and O. paradoxa.

-Oldenburgia grandis was one of the first species to be introduced to Kirstenbosch Botanical Gardens.
+Oldenburgia grandis was one of the first species to be introduced to Kirstenbosch Botanical Garden.
 It was collected near Grahamstown by the Galpin brothers and introduced to Kirstenbosch in November 1913.

 The dense silvery hairs on the young leaves serve to protect them from sun and wind damage.